Ankara, Turkey: What to pack, what to wear, and when to go [2023]

 • Plug adapter

-A plug adapter that supports outlet types C and F. Check that you get the correct kind.
-A lot of adapters currently being sold are simply plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and F. Be sure to pick the right kind.
+The vast majority of adapters available online are simply plugs and require your electronics to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one is sufficent for most countries.

-Mosques often require certain dress, so if you plan to see the stunning Kocatepe Mosque, take the following:
+Mosques often require certain dress, so if you plan to go to the majestic Kocatepe Mosque, take the following:

-Note that there may be restrictions on who can enter the building; it is best to check with the Ankara tourism authority.
+Note that there may be restrictions on who can enter this mosque; it is best to check with the Ankara tourism authority.

-If you see the Ankara Ethnography Museum, wear museum-appropriate clothing and take:
+If you go to the Ankara Ethnography Museum, wear museum-appropriate clothing and take:

 What to wear/what to pack: